jmosbech/StickyTableHeaders/readme.md

 Known Issues
 ------------
 -   You need to set the padding of the `<th>`s explicitly in the css in order to make the plugin work in Internet Explorer
+-   There is a brief flicker when you start to scroll

 Browser Support